Responsible Pet Ownership: A Complete Guide

 Understanding the Commitment

-Before adopting or purchasing any pet, the single most important step is honestly assessing whether you can meet the animal's needs for the duration of its life.
-The American Society for the Prevention of Cruelty to Animals (ASPCA) emphasizes that pet ownership is a lifelong commitment that should not be entered into impulsively.
+Before adopting or purchasing any pet, the most important step is an honest look at whether you can meet the animal's needs for the rest of its life.
+The ASPCA stresses that pet ownership is a lifelong commitment, not an impulse decision.

 The lifespan commitment varies dramatically by species.
 Dogs typically live 10 to 15 years depending on breed and size, with smaller breeds often living longer.
 Cats commonly live 12 to 18 years, with many indoor cats reaching their early twenties.
 Some birds, particularly larger parrot species like macaws and cockatoos, can live 50 to 80 years.
 Reptiles vary widely: a leopard gecko may live 15 to 20 years, while some tortoise species can live well over a century.
 Even fish can surprise new owners—goldfish properly cared for may live 10 to 15 years, and some marine species live even longer.